0xless/less_on_sec/content/posts/lockpicking.md

 - **Ethics**
   A strong ethic is needed in both cyber and physical security.
 Considering different approaches with the same concept can add to an individual's experience.

 To conclude, lock picking is an important skill that gives a firsthand experience into the world of security.
-Working on a physical level can assist with understanding the security risk faced every day. *It is not possible to improve security without the understanding of how an attacker can defeat security measures that are in place*.
+Working on a physical level can assist with understanding the security risks faced every day. *It is not possible to improve security without the understanding of how an attacker can defeat security measures that are in place*.